mthomas7/stat-slides/hyp/means.md

 * How can we use this data to help us answer the question?
     * Construct a 95% CI for the drop in speeds among all cars
     * What does this tell us?

+* How is this different when using a t vs z setup?

 Sampel size
 ===